Handling OCR Drift and Layout Shifts in Scanned Lease Documents

 page_image: BGR or grayscale numpy array of the scanned lease page.

-min_confidence: Minimum Tesseract confidence score for valid matches.
+min_confidence: Minimum Tesseract confidence for a valid anchor match.

 """

-# Adaptive thresholding to handle uneven lighting and paper degradation
+# Adaptive thresholding tolerates uneven lighting and paper degradation

 thresh = cv2.adaptiveThreshold(